richfitz/git-intro/installation.md

 In addition to "git" itself, you need a whole bunch of tools that simulate a minimal unix environment.
 This is a bit weird, and I apologise.
 Git was originally a unix tool, but it can be made to some degree to act like a windows command line tool.
 For the workshop you'll be using the simulated unix environment though.

-1. Go to https://git-scm.com/download/win and the installer will download automatically ([direct link](https://github.com/git-for-windows/git/releases/download/v2.16.1.windows.3/Git-2.16.1.3-64-bit.exe))
+1. Go to https://git-scm.com/download/win and download the latest version (it should be the first link).
-2. Run the installer, accepting all the defaults, **except**
+2. Run the installer, accepting all the defaults
-3. When the screen comes up saying "Which editor would you like Git to use", select something other than vi.
-Nano is fine (the first element in the dropdown when I looked).
-If you have [Notepad++](https://notepad-plus-plus.org) installed you might select that instead.

 * Either of the options "Use Git from Git Bash only" or "Use Git from the Windows Command Prompt" should be safe, while the "Use Git and optional Unix tools from the Windows Command Prompt" is not a good option as hinted by the big red warning underneath).